Timon-R/TRA420_Modeling_2025/docs/calc_emissions.md

 The `calc_emissions` package converts electricity demand trajectories and generation mix assumptions into pollutant emission time series expressed in megatonnes (Mt) per year.
-Each country has its own configuration in ``data/calc_emissions/countries/``; utility scripts pick the appropriate YAML and write per-scenario CSVs consumed by downstream modules.
+Each country has its own configuration in ``data/calc_emissions/configs/`` by default (configurable via `calc_emissions.countries.directory` in the repository `config.yaml`); utility scripts pick the appropriate YAML and write per-scenario CSVs consumed by downstream modules.

 ## Workflow Overview